 If you constantly yell at your coworkers, you’ll get fired.

 If you are treating your friends with disrespect, your friend will stop seeing you.

-Sadly, a few kind-hearted people don’t understand that these logics apply to children, too.
+Sadly, a few kind-hearted people don’t understand that this logic applies to children, too.

 When they are mean to their children or use aggressive parenting, they expect nothing but compliance from the kids.

-When they are constantly yelling at their kids, they expect the children to reply respectfully.
+When toxic parents are constantly yelling at their kids, they expect their children to reply respectfully.

 Kids are people, too.